-The WhatsApp desktop app also means you can see exactly what is going on in your WhatsApp world while working on a Word document or replying to an email, without needing to take your smartphone out of your pocket.
+You can see exactly what is going on in your WhatsApp world while working on a Word document or replying to an email, without needing to take your smartphone out of your pocket.

-Just like the WhatsApp Web platform, the WhatsApp desktop app initially requires you to scan a QR code using your mobile phone in order to access your messages and conversations.
+The apps initially require you to scan a QR code using your mobile phone in order to access your messages and conversations.
 Once you've done this though, you can put your phone in your desk drawer or pocket and forget about it.

-WhatsApp desktop app: How do I use it?
+How do I use them?

 To do this on iPhone, open the WhatsApp app on your device, go to Settings then WhatsApp Web and the box will appear ready to scan your desktop screen.
 On Android, open the WhatsApp app, go to three dots in the top right corner and tap WhatsApp Web.

 To view your profile, change your status or change your profile picture, click on your picture at the top of the desktop app.
-Next to your picture is the symbol that will allow you to start a new chat, while the small arrow next to new chat symbol will bring up a drop down menu.
+Next to your picture is the symbol that will allow you to start a new chat, while the small arrow next to new chat symbol will bring up a drop-down menu.

 Hovering over each individual chat in the main screen will also bring up a small arrow for that particular chat, offering a couple more options.
 You can archive a chat, mute it, delete it or mark it as unread from here.

 Within this menu, you can select messages within that particular chat, mute the chat, clear it and delete that particular chat, as well as see contact information for that person.
-You can also double tap on the bar at the top of the chat and you'll get the option to delete the chat, as well as see the contact's information.
+You can also double-tap on the bar at the top of the chat and you'll get the option to delete the chat, as well as see the contact's information.

 Emojis are also available on the WhatsApp desktop app.
 You'll find these in the same place as you would on the smartphone app, on the side of the box where you type a new message.